Sarorimah/sarorimah/README.md

 ### Hi there I am Moe 👋

-I'm from Germany.
+Living in Germany.
 Grew up in Italy.

 A bit about me:
 - 🔭 I’m currently working on improving my Data Analytics and Data science skills.